Cooking With Blueberries

 Fresh blueberries are in season from late May through early October, and fresh-frozen blueberries are available year-round.

-Shopping for Blueberries
+Shopping for blueberries

-When you get home, throw away any berries that are soft or squishy because they'll ruin the rest of the pint.
+When you get home open the container and throw away any berries that are soft or squishy because they will ruin the rest of the batch.

 Tip: 1 pint of blueberries = 2 cups